DILCISBoard/E-ARK-AIP/index.md

 And regarding the DIP, it concerns the capability to reconstruct the DIP from an AIP which is divided into multiple parts.

-In the following, two approaches for describing the structure of the IP will be described with a focus on requirements of the AIP format: the *compound* structure is represented by one single structural metadata file, and the *divided* structure has one structural metadata file that references those of
+In the following, two approaches for defining the structure of the IP will be described with a focus on requirements of the AIP format: the *compound* structure is represented by one single structural metadata file, and the *divided* structure has one structural metadata file that references those of